44933 N. Fern Avenue

 The City of Lancaster, in partnership with Accela, is now expanding the types of permits available for online permitting to the following: residential rooftop solar, water heaters, mechanical, electrical, plumbing, signs, and residential standard patio covers.
 Citizens who are interested in applying for any of these permits can simply register for an account.
 The account registration not only enables the permit application process to begin, it also allows applicants to monitor their status along the permitting process.

-Please note that a SIGNED Building Permit Declarations document must be uploaded before a permit can be issued online.
+Please note that if a permit is applied for at City Hall a SIGNED Building Permit Declarations document must be uploaded before a permit can be issued.
 You may download the Building Permit Declarations document here.
 Once the permit has been issued, the system also provides the capability for the online scheduling of inspections.